-Many visitors are unprepared for the size of the place!
-Maps are deceiving and what looks like a reasonably short drive, like London to Manchester, is actually the same as driving from London to Moscow!
+Many visitors are unprepared for the size of Australia.
+Maps are deceiving, and what looks like a reasonably short drive can be much longer.

 Road conditions are equally deceiving.
 Where you might expect a European-style motorway between major cities, you encounter single-lane dual carriageway (sadly true of large parts of Highway 1).

-You might be tempted to pick up a second hand Kombi and go free-wheeling, which is ok if you're sticking to the more-populated regions.
-But there's a reason 4WD's are everywhere in the outback (ie remote regions): few sedans can survive the conditions.
+You might be tempted to pick up a second-hand Kombi and go free-wheeling, which is okay if you're sticking to the more populated regions.
+But, there's a reason 4WDs are everywhere in the Outback (remote regions) – few sedans can survive the rough terrain and harsh conditions.

-As the Boy Scouts say, "Be Prepared" and by this we don't mean carry a condom!
-Before you even contemplate jumping into your shiny new 4WD and setting off for the Outback there are quite a few other things you should do first.
+Before you even contemplate jumping into your shiny new 4WD and setting off for the Outback, there are quite a few other things you should do first.

-Without a doubt there are two rules which will save your life in remote regions: always let someone know what you are up to (where you are going to and when you expect to arrive) and; always stay with your vehicle.
+Without a doubt there are two rules which will save your life in remote regions: always let someone know where you are going to and when you expect to arrive and; always stay with your vehicle if you break down.
 This will save your life.

-Also, if you have no experience with a 4x4 and are renting one, make sure you know how to engage the four wheel drive – failure to do so has led to some pretty embarrassing "rescue" stories.
+Also, if you have no experience with a 4WD and are renting one, make sure you know how to engage the four-wheel drive – failure to do so has led to some pretty embarrassing "rescue" stories.

 Here's the list of basics to take with you:

 Check your tyre pressure each morning before you set off with your own pressure gauge, don't let air out of tyres as heat and pressure increase it.
-Also, you need to deflate tyres when crossing sand hills or tackling sandy tracks.
+Also, you need to deflate tires when crossing sandhills or tackling sandy tracks.